curtislarson/blog/_posts/2015-07-30-meteor-send-template-emails-from-server-mailgun.md

 <script src="https://gist.github.com/quackware/4f30b6007e89a45766b9.js"></script>

 Notice the creation of a `templates` array, which we push a single name and path to.
 The name is used when we want to reference a specific template when we send an email and the path references the relative location of the template html file to the `private/` directory.
 This template array is passed to a `EmailGenerator` object which we will implement in the next section.
-Another important thing to note is the various `Meteor.settings...` variables I use in setting up my stmp MAIL_URL.
+Another important thing to note is the various `Meteor.settings` variables I use in setting up my stmp `MAIL_URL`.
 These variables are read from a `settings.json` file that is loaded when you start meteor like so:

     meteor --settings settings.json